-Because there is no ending and no closure.
+When there is no ending, thus giving us no closure.

 Have you ever heard the joke where a reader is running out of pages and worried that there is not enough time to resolve anything?
 Sometimes, this is actually true.
 I picked up a YA ballet thriller a few years ago.
 Tiny Pretty Things featured the stories of three ballet dancers.
 Pranks ensue.
 Horrible stuff happens to the girls.
 We don’t find who did them, or why.
 In fact, there really isn’t an ending at all.
 The book just stops.

 When you’re reading a thrilling book or a mystery, readers want to know who did it and why.
 For me, there is no excuse for not explaining these things.
 Readers want endings, k?
 We read books so we can learn what happens.

 In other words, “never have your main character wake up from a dream at the end.”
 When the ending makes the book irrelevant, why should we care?
 Why did we just spend all that time reading about what was going to happen if the motivations aren’t at stake, or if nothing comes of all those pages?
 Here are some examples (there are spoilers, obviously):

 My Sister’s Keeper: Anna dies before anything can come of the court case.

 The Book Thief: A bomb kills almost everyone except the protagonist.
 Yep.
 (I will give this a slight pass because it takes place during a major war, but this shouldn’t happen anywhere else.)

 You might think, well, this is like real life.
 Sometimes acts of God happen.
 Well, yes.
 But in books, I feel like things are a little more orchestrated than they usually are in real life.
 That means we should usually get an ending that is relevant.